schang-chapman/CPSC380/Assignment2/README.md

 ## Feb.
 22, 2023

 This project uses C to create a shell interface that can accept and execute user commands.
+### Known Bugs/Errors
+* "osh>" will not appear immediately after completing an input command.
+Instead, an empty newline appears.
+Hit enter on this newline to see "osh>" again.
+  * I thought this had something to do with buffering problems on my output stream but I put flushes everywhere and still couldn't get rid of it so now I give up.

 ### References
 * Getting user input in C